UnitTestBot/UTBotJava/CONTRIBUTING.md

 If you haven\`t found the relevant issue,  don\`t hesitate to [create a new one](https://github.com/UnitTestBot/UTBotJava/issues/new?assignees=&labels=&template=bug_report.md&title=), including as much detail as possible — the pre-made template will assist you in it.

-In case you already have a PR with solution, please remain so amazing and link it with the created issue.
+In case you already have a PR with a solution, please remain so amazing and link it with the created issue.

 ## I have an improvement suggestion!